MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/deduplication/Disable-DedupVolume.md

 ### -Volume

 Specifies an array of system volumes for which to disable data deduplication.
 Specify one or more volume IDs, drive letters, or volume GUID paths.
-For drive letters, use the format D:.
+For drive letters, use the format `D:`.
 For volume GUID paths, use the format `\\\\?\Volume{{GUID}}\`.
 Separate multiple volumes with a comma.

 ```yaml